Preparing for Medical School

 Educational Requirements

 Ontario has six medical schools, each with its own academic and non-academic admission requirements.
 Please check each school’s website for up-to-date information.
 The application process for all Ontario medical schools is centralized through OMSAS (Ontario Medical School Application Service) and admission must be made through the OMSAS website.
-The application deadline for Fall 2022 is Oct.
-1, 2021, and you MUST create your online COMPASS.OMSAS account by Sept.
-15, 2021; if you have not created your account by this date you will not be eligible to apply for the coming year.
+The application deadline for fall is usually the end of September or early October, and you MUST create your online COMPASS.OMSAS account by mid September or you will not be eligible to apply for the coming year.

 Tip: Create an account with OMSAS well ahead of time (mid-July).
 You can re-enter your account multiple times and add to your application throughout the summer.
 Print out the application package, read it carefully, highlight key areas and make notes to help you prepare your materials.